aeffiong/burger/README.md

 ### Get Started

-To get started with Eat da Burger, use the link provided [here] (https://secure-escarpment-38552.herokuapp.com/), and enjoy some of your favorite burgers.
+To get started with Eat da Burger, use the link provided [here](https://secure-escarpment-38552.herokuapp.com/), and enjoy some of your favorite burgers.

 ### Technologies Used